jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 101:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 101.0.4951.4100

-If you are using Chrome version 100:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 100.0.4896.6000

 To learn what version of ChromeDriver you need to use, please see also the following page: